jterrazz/42-malloc/README.md

 ## Implementation

-To understand in detail this implementation, **please refer to the medium article** of this project: XXX.
+To understand in detail this implementation, [**please refer to the medium article**](https://medium.com/a-42-journey/how-to-create-your-own-malloc-library-b86fedd39b96) of this project.

 ### Structure